koro-01/koro-01/README.md

 - 👋 Hi, I’m @koro-01
 - 👀 I’m interested in Coding and Digital Art
 - 🌱 I’m currently learning Frontend
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Animation or making Applications for the web or game
-- 📫 How to reach me @koro_am
+- 📫 How to reach me @koro_am on Instagram
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I love Anime